proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 <img width="150" alt="image" align="right" src="https://user-images.githubusercontent.com/86282911/199060464-2dde3274-68dc-42e8-bc3d-e0e561d6e04b.png">

 1. Read the error carefully and try to understand it.
-2. Phrase your problem / goal.
+2. Phrase your problem/goal.
-3. Search it on your favourite search engine **before asking in groups**.
+3. Search it on your favorite search engine **before asking in groups**.
-4. Either you will get the solution, if not then ask in groups / forums.
+4. Either you will get the solution, if not then ask in groups/forums.

 ***